New College, University of Oxford

 About the Project

-We are now accepting applications for travel in 2023 and 2024
+We are now accepting applications for travel in 2024

 Cosmology is in a golden age of discovery, but a deeper understanding of what is meant by a science of cosmology, in the fuller reaches of these words, is in its infancy.
 It must involve astrophysics, physics, philosophy, and cosmogony, and tackle genuinely fundamental questions in cosmology.